LUX* South Ari Atoll

 - Is LUX* genuinely family-friendly at the design-led-luxury tier?

 - Yes, by operational design.
 The 193-villa scale supports the parallel LUX* Studio Junior Kids' Club (3-to-11 age band) and the adults-only programming at the longer-axis-island village-cluster layout.
 The Family Beach Pavilion category supports the multi-room booking; the daily activity programme at the Kids' Club covers the structured-time window during peak hours; the dining cluster includes the child-friendly menu rotation across the venues.
-The teen programme and the bicycle-based daily rhythm extend the family arithmetic beyond the standard kids' programme.
+The teen programme and the bicycle-based daily rhythm extend the family offering beyond the standard kids' programme.

 - Is the sustainability work at LUX* at Soneva level?

-Last verified 2026-05-16.
-Next refresh 2026-08-16.
+Last verified 2026-05-28.
+Next refresh 2026-08-28.
 Edited by Linus Halberg.